Torann/homestead/readme.md

     backup: true

 Once configured, Homestead will export your databases to `mysql_backup` and `postgres_backup` directories when the `vagrant destroy` command is executed.
-These directories can be found in the folder where you cloned Homestead or in the root of your project if you are using the [per project installation](#per-project-installation) method.
+These directories can be found in the folder where you cloned Homestead.

 ### Database Snapshots